Thaksin dismisses cabinet reshuffle speculation

-Thaksin said his daughter, Prime Minister Paetongtarn Shinawatra, remains confident in her cabinet and believes they can work effectively together despite slow progress in some ministries.
+Thaksin on Friday said his daughter, Prime Minister Paetongtarn Shinawatra, remains confident in her cabinet and believes they can work effectively together despite slow progress in some ministries.

 He said the coalition partners have continued to communicate with each other to improve their performance, so there is no need for a reshuffle at this point.